alconley/CeBrA_Calibration/README.md

 Created by Alex Conley

-Requires HDTV by Jan Mayer
+Requires HDTV by Jan Mayer, root, and python3

 This is a program to energy calibrate CeBrA, get the relative width vs Energy and Efficiency of our array using calibration sources, either 60Co or 152Eu.